Teletherapy Services

-Sunny Days Therapeutics provides professional virtual mental health services throughout the state of Georgia.
-Telehealth services provide flexible, accessible and confidential mental health support from the comfort of your own home.
+Sunny Days Therapeutics provides HIPAA-secure, professional teletherapy services for those aged 12+ throughout the state of Georgia.
+Our licensed clinicians offer flexible, confidential mental health care through secure virtual sessions – allowing you to access quality support from the comfort of your home.

 Schedule Your Appointment Online